Khaleel Chishty

 Dr Khaleel Chishty was a Pakistani citizen who was convicted and sentenced to life imprisonment in January 2011 for killing a man after a fight in the Indian town of Ajmer in 1992.
-The trial lasted 18-years during which time he was kept under house arrest in his ancestral home in Ajmer.
+The trial lasted 18 years, during which he was kept under house arrest in his ancestral home in Ajmer.

-In April 2012, Pakistan President Zardari had discussed his release with Indian Prime Minister Singh over lunch.
-In May 2012, the Indian Supreme court granted him bail on humanitarian grounds.
-In May 2012 he was allowed to visit his home in Karachi, Pakistan on the condition of returning to attend his next court hearing on 20 November 2012.
-On his return to India, he was freed by the Indian Supreme Court which dropped the murder charges against him.
+In April 2012, during a meeting, Pakistan's President Asif Ali Zardari discussed Dr. Chishty's release with Indian Prime Manmohan Singh.
+In May 2012, the Supreme Court of India granted him bail on humanitarian grounds, allowing him to visit his home in Karachi, Pakistan.
+He was required to return for his next court hearing on 20 November 2012.
+Upon his return to India, the Indian Supreme Court freed him by dropping the murder charges against him.

 Background

 Chishty was a Professor of virology in Karachi Medical College and also held a PhD from the University of Edinburgh.